njerezlillo/pwpldis/README.md

 This section provides a concise example demonstrating how to use the main functions of the package:

-We begin by generating a dataset 1,000 observations using the `rpwpldis` function from the discrete piecewise power-law model with specified parameters and change points.
-In this example, `p` represents the change points that define distinct power-law segments within the distribution, while `alpha` refers to the corresponding scaling parameters of each segment.
+We begin by generating a dataset of 1,000 observations using the `rpwpldis` function from the discrete piecewise power-law model with specified parameters and change points.
+In this example, `p` represents the change points that define distinct power-law segments within the distribution, while `alpha` refers to the corresponding scaling parameters of each segment:

 ``` r
 library(pwpldis)